damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: string
 - Required: true

-This is the authority or secure token server (URL) which issues tokens.
+This is the authority or the secure token server (URL) which issues tokens.
 Sometimes this is named as the issuer.
 This must be set.

 ### `authWellknownEndpointUrl`

 - Type: string
 - Required: false

-A different well known endpoint can be defined instead of the used secure token server domain, with the standard postfix.
-This is only required if the well known endpoint URL is not implemented in a standard way in the secure token service or authority or identity provider.
+A different well known endpoint can be defined instead of the authority domain, with the standard well known endpoints postfix.
+This is only required if the well known endpoint URL is not implemented in a standard way on the secure token service.

 ### `authWellknownEndpoints`